LukeBailey181/bigger_and_faster/README.md

 # Bigger\&Faster: Two-stage Neural Architecture Search for Quantized BERT Models

+## Overview of repository

+This repository is based off the AutoTinyBert repository as our project was an adaptation (and dare we say improvement) of the work they did.
+Here we give a brief overview of what each file does:

+* `generate_data.py` - used for processing the raw BookCorpus dataset so it can be used to train the super model.
+* `inference_time_evaluation_quant.py` - used to generate the quantized or unquantized latency predictor datasets.
+We incorporated PyTorch dynamic quantization into this file and edited how the search space was traversed.
+This is because we needed to covert between the transformer representation that AutoTinyBert used and that used in native HuggingFace so we could use PyTorch to quantize the models.
+* `inference_time_evaluation_quant_onnx.py` - this file can also be used to create a quantized or unquantized latency predictor dataset but the quantization is done using onnx and onnxruntime.
+We did not end up using this method in our final work because the conversion to onnx was too slow.
+* `latency_predictor.py` - contains the code to train the latency predictor and the latency predictor architecture.
+* `pre_training.py` - used to train the super model.
+* `quantize_utils.py` - custom int8 quantization utility functions we wrote to use during the search process.
+* `script` - a directory that contains all the shell scripts we wrote to run various parts of the pipeline.
+More details on this in the below section about running our code.
+* `seacher.py`, `superbert_run_en_classifier_fp.py` and, `superbert_run_en_classifier_ptq.py` - files to run the NAS process.
+These include additions we made to incorporate quantization into the NAS process.
+* `Transformer` - edited version of the transformers library included in the AutoTinyBert repository.
+It contains BERT classes with more flexible architectures than vanilla HuggingFace.
+  * `hf_converter.py` - a file we added to `Transformer` than can be used to convert between `Transformer` BERT models and HuggingFace models.
+* `submodel_extractor.py` - used to extract submodels from super model.
+* `utils.py` - architecture sampling utilities.

+## How to run the code

 ### Step 1: Prepare environment

 To begin with ensure you have python version 3.8 and create a virtual environment using your favourite Python environment handler (we recommend conda).